 One of the most important functions of the WRB was to streamline the process for sending money overseas for relief purposes.
-In 1943, discussions between the State and Treasury departments about a World Jewish Congress funding proposal had taken months.
-The creation of the WRB meant that similar licenses could instead be issued in a matter of weeks.
+In 1943, discussions between the State and Treasury departments about a World Jewish Congress rescue and relief proposal had taken months.
+The creation of the WRB meant that licenses (official permissions) for similar projects could instead be issued in a matter of weeks.

-The WRB assisted in sending $20,000,000 overseas to fund relief projects, ranging from supplying food packages for concentration camp prisoners to funding underground movements in occupied countries.
-Organizations such as the American Jewish Joint Distribution Committee, the Va'ad ha-Hatsala, and the World Jewish Congress proposed and funded such relief and rescue plans.
-These and many other organizations could now send money overseas to provide on-the-ground aid and assistance.
+The WRB assisted in sending about $12,000,000 overseas to fund relief projects, ranging from supplying food packages for concentration camp prisoners to funding underground movements in occupied countries.
+Organizations like the American Jewish Joint Distribution Committee, the Va'ad ha-Hatsala, and the World Jewish Congress could now send money overseas to provide on-the-ground aid and assistance.

 The WRB also appointed overseas representatives in Sweden, Switzerland, the Mediterranean (which encompassed North Africa and Italy), Turkey, Portugal, and Great Britain.
 These representatives, many of whom were either from the Treasury department or had backgrounds with relief organizations, provided important intelligence information and were able to negotiate on the ground with Jewish organizations, local government officials, and other diplomats.

 The WRB constantly encouraged the neutral nations of Europe to keep their borders open to any refugee who was able to escape occupied territory.
 They feared, though, that the United States would be accused of not providing a safe haven for refugees.
 In June 1944, President Roosevelt announced the formation of the Fort Ontario Emergency Refugee Shelter in Oswego, New York.
-Nearly 1,000 men, women, and children, the majority of them Jewish, came from the Bari refugee camp in Italy to live at Fort Ontario in August 1944.
+Nearly 1,000 men, women, and children, the majority of them Jewish, came from Allied-occupied Italy to live at Fort Ontario in August 1944.

 Wallenberg arrived in Budapest on July 9, 1944—the day the last deportation train left Hungary for Auschwitz-Birkenau—and assumed his post as third secretary at the Swedish legation.
-With WRB funds, he distributed certificates of protection issued by the Swedish legation to thousands of Jews, effectively preventing their deportation from Budapest.
+With WRB funds, he distributed certificates of protection to thousands of Jews, effectively preventing their deportation from Budapest.
 He intervened many times to secure the release of Jews claiming Swedish protection and worked tirelessly to save as many Jews as possible.

 Working together with other neutral legations in Budapest, in particular the Swiss legation and Carl Lutz, Wallenberg was at the center of the largest and most direct rescue operation undertaken by the WRB and is credited saving the lives of thousands of Jews.